The world would not exist without moms.

 They teach us to wash darks in cold water, clean our faces with warm water, and never, ever cross the street without looking both ways.
 They wipe tears from our eyes and show us how to dance.
 Actually, the majority probably set a better example for how not to dance, but there’s vivaciousness there.
 And they remind us again and again, with the patience of a monk, that time heals everything and broken hearts always mend themselves.

-Sunday is Mother’s Day but it’s never too early to reflect on our moms, so three days prior, let’s share the advice they’ve doled and passed down.
+Sure, every year there is Mother’s Day, but it’s never too early or too late to reflect on our moms, so let’s share the advice they’ve doled and passed down.
 We’ll start with a series of slides as illustrated by Charlotte and hopefully, too, you’ll share yours.
 Because even if the person you consider your “mom” is actually your dad, or your grandma, an adopted parent, or your in-law, a sister, a teacher, an aunt, a caretaker, or a real life stork — he or she is still, fundamentally, your mom.

 And without them, like, the limit, we simply would not exist.